-In the face of a pandemic, the world has changed in many ways.
+In the face of the coronovirus pandemic, the world has changed in many ways.
 Life as we once knew it seems to be a distant memory.
 Businesses have been forced to find a new way to adjust to this foreign environment and fashion is a part of that.
 The fashion industry and the consumer will likely look completely different than they do today.
 So what will that mean for the industry?

-Stay at home orders have encouraged people to spend time in nature as it is an escape from the four walls they look at all day everyday.
+Stay at home orders have encouraged people to spend time in nature as it is an escape from the four walls they look at all day, everyday.
 This will cause a rise in outdoor apparel but also encourage both consumers and manufacturers to think about the environment around them in a way they never have before.

-Knowing What Production Looks Like
+Knowing What Sustainable Production Looks Like

-The fashion industry is no stranger to scrutiny of processes.
+The fashion industry is no stranger to scrutiny of its processes.
 For years, people have highlighted the condition of manufacturers’ factories and their employees.
-This drove many campaigns, like #whomademyclothes, to come into existence.
-In the wake of the pandemic brands and designers will want to know exactly how and where there clothes are made.
+This drove many campaigns, like #whomademyclothes, into existence.
+In the wake of the pandemic brands and designers will want to know exactly how and where their clothes are made.
 Some manufacturers, such as the 100+ Italian factories MakersValley partners with, share photos and videos throughout the process of manufacturing that allow designers to see their product and get to know the people behind it.
 Processes like this will only increase in popularity as time goes on.

 New styles and production will be encouraged by the ideas of today.
 In a time where people are sequestered to their homes or limited on where they can go and what they can do it is important to consider how life and business can go on if something similar were to happen.
 Investment into new technologies and open innovation will be essential to success in the future.
 Open innovation encourages designers and manufacturers to think beyond their own brand and collaborate as a whole to better the industry.

-Rise of Virtual
+Rise of a Virtual Fashion Community

 The rise of virtual nature is a given.
 Every industry and walk of life has been forced to take almost all aspects of life and find a way to make them virtually compatible.
 The fashion industry will be pushed in a direction toward self-sustaining processes and digital communication.
-In the modern age, technology has made such advances that makes this large feat possible but the COVID19 pandemic will only push innovation forward.
+In the modern age, technology has made such advances that makes this large feat possible but the COVID-19 pandemic will only push innovation forward.